rangzen/isa-demo/README.md

 ### GraphQL

-Using gqlgen to access to a view of a data table.
+Using Apollo and gqlgen to access to a view of their data tables.

 * [x] [Apollo](https://www.apollographql.com/)
 * [x] [gglgen](https://gqlgen.com/)